 Currently, only about 17% of adults with developmental disabilities in the state of California make a living wage.
-Gainful employment contributes positively to quality of life, physical and mental health, and social inclusion for the individual (Almalky et al., 2020; Robertson et al., 2019).
+Gainful employment contributes positively to quality of life. physical and mental health, and social inclusion for the individual.
+(Footnote: Almalky et al., 2020; Robertson et al., 2019).
+(Almalky, H. A. (2020).
+Employment outcomes for individuals with intellectual and developmental disabilities: A literature review.
+Children and Youth Services Review, 109, 104656).
+(Robertson, J., Beyer, S., Emerson, E., Baines, S., & Hatton, C. (2019).
+The association between employment and the health of people with intellectual disabilities: A systematic review.
+Journal of Applied Research in Intellectual Disabilities, 32(6), 1335-1348.)
 Beyond these benefits, competitive integrated employment of workers with disabilities is good for businesses.
 Hiring people with disabilities increases revenue, reduces turnover and recruiting costs, increases productivity and improves customer outreach.
-(Tania's Accenture footnote) Employees with developmental disabilities specifically are rated by their employers as particularly excelling in the areas of dependability and attendance, engagement and motivation, and integration with coworkers (i4cp Tania footnote).
+(Footnote: Accenture Report: Getting to Equal: The Disability Inclusion Advantage, 2018 p.
+6.)
+Employees with developmental disabilities specifically are rated by their employers as particularly excelling in the areas of productivity, quality of work, dependability and attendance, engagement and motivation, and integration with coworkers.
+(Footnote: Employing People with Intellectual and Developmental Disabilities Report by i4cp Institute for Corporate Productivity.
+2014, p.10.).